Pakistan – not Osama – was the Mastermind of 9/11 Attacks on the US

-- Even discounting what we know NOW of the fate and the sorcery of the Pakistani establishment of having completely missed Bin Laden while he lived under (or IN) their noses – it is reasonable to confirm that some of the most powerful and
+- Even discounting what we know NOW of the fate and the sorcery of the Pakistani establishment of having completely missed Bin Laden while he lived under (or IN) their noses – it is reasonable to confirm that some of the most powerful and serving.

-Generals in Pakistan’s Army and Intelligence set up were instrumental in planning, financing and executing the attacks on 9-11, with or without participation from Osama Bin Laden and his Jehadis.
+Generals in Pakistan’s Army and Intelligence set up were instrumental in planning, financing, and executing the attacks on 9-11, with or without participation from Osama Bin Laden and his Jehadis.

-The links between Pakistani establishment – specifically the Army and ISI – with Taliban and Al Qaeda have been known – and in many cases, even documented – by people.
+The links between the Pakistani establishment – specifically the Army and ISI – with Taliban and Al Qaeda have been known – and in many cases, even documented – by people.
 But, if you come too close, you are eliminated.
 Daniel Pearl met his fate, it is said, because of that.

 The story of Alavi is very instructive.
 As much as we are led to believe that there are “moderate” elements in the Pakistani Army and ISI, one wonders, what is the definition of “Moderate”?
 One who keeps silent and looks the other way when the other elements in the establishment dance along with Al Qaeda and Taliban?
 Because those who want to oppose are not tolerated.
 So what use or value are the moderates?

 And that has been the issue one sees in the current situation when the various elements from Pakistan have come out defining themselves as “moderates” – who oppose “extremists hijacking their religion” and emphatically say (as an Editor of Pakistani daily “Friday Times” said on CNN) “even I am Pakistan”.
-However, if you are but a silent spectator without any protest and the cost of your silence happens to be lives of others, then you are no longer distinguishable from the violent who commit the murders.
-You can falter once and mistake the intentions of the unscrupulous – but your appeal is just a way to pave way for more extremism, then it is difficult to take you on your face value.
+However, if you are but a silent spectator without any protest and the cost of your silence happens to be the lives of others, then you are no longer distinguishable from the violent who commit the murders.
+You can falter once and mistake the intentions of the unscrupulous – but your appeal is just a way to pave the way for more extremism, then it is difficult to take you on your face value.
 If this is a life and death situation – as it is – then it can’t always be life for you (the “moderates”) and death of the innocents from other societies.
 If your country is worth saving, then it is worth saving by YOU!

 Its not just Osama who has been caught in close vicinity of Islamabad, even Khalid Sheikh Mohammad (KSM) was caught in Rawalpindi (outskirts of Islamabad) – when even he was supposed to be in the mountains of tribal areas.
 If so many people are in such close vicinity of the nation’s capital, then it is hard to believe that there is no patronage from the establishment.

-In his book, “In line of Fire”, interesting Musharraf discusses how his Government had missed an Al Qaeda operative living in Abbottabad “again”.
+In his book, “In Line of Fire”, interesting Musharraf discusses how his Government had missed an Al Qaeda operative living in Abbottabad “again”.
 And that it had been said that someone very important was living in that area.
-So, its not that no one knew that 150 miles radius around Islamabad is where all the top Al Qaeda guys are residing wasn’t known to anyone.
+So, it's not that no one knew that a 150-mile radius around Islamabad is where all the top Al Qaeda guys are residing wasn’t known to anyone.